d2rd/glenn-david/index.md

 *	Accomplished at lecturing to multiple levels and communicating to diverse audiences (C-level to end-user).
 *	Easily translates between academic, business, operational and technical languages.
 *	Broad experience with the cloud and mobile computing, Real Estate and Telecommunications sectors.
-*	Practical training in full stack web application design and development using React, JavaScript, NodeJS.
+*	Considerable training in full stack web application design and development using React, JavaScript, NodeJS.
-*	Familiar with the practical application of Artificial Intelligence and Machine Learning in business operations.
+*	Solid understanding with the practical application of Artificial Intelligence and Machine Learning in business operations.
-*	Adept at distilling and visualizing data using R, Python and Tableau to report customer research results.
+*	Effective at using R, Python, Tableau and SAS data analysis and visualization.

 ---